Invalid email address

 October 01, 2019

 You’ve found your influencers.
 They’re onboard.
 Your campaign is ready to kick off.
-Next steps: Create the content.
+Next step: Create the content.

 This is where collaboration is key.
 The Instagram influencer serves as the content creator, but you are the expert on your brand.
 Let the influencers take the creative reins, but with clear direction and open communication from you.